 Even better: it gives you online access to the latest episode of all your subscriptions, and you can optionally configure it to download even more.

-We’ve talk about the best Android podcast managers before, but to me, none of them worked quite as well as this one.
+We’ve talked about the best Android podcast managers, but to me, none of them worked quite as well as this one.
 Give it a spin.
+If you prefer music to podcasts, there are plenty of solid options for offline music apps on Android.

 Travel Offline: Google Maps